MattRoger/pokemonRPS/README.md

 ### ToDos

 - [ ] Fix tracking score, right now it seems to only be counting computer
+- [ ] Fix issue with startBtn.
+Maybe issue with B
 - [ ] add note about ties in rules
 - [ ] Make page responsive
 - [ ] loop battle music